chubetho/Bachelor_Thesis/chapters/experimental.typ

 = Experiment <section_experiment>

-In this chapter, a detailed experiment will be conducted, simulating the entire development cycle of a web application using micro frontend architecture across several stages: planning, setup, implementation, build, deployment, testing, as well as continuous integration and deployment.
+In this chapter, a detailed experiment will be conducted, simulating the entire development cycle of a web application using micro frontend architecture across several stages: planning, setup, implementation, build, deployment, testing, as well as @ci and @cd.
 Each stage will be closely monitored to gather comprehensive insights into this architecture.
 Additionally, a single-page application version of the same application, derived from the micro frontends version, will be implemented to compare performance metrics and evaluate the overall system behavior of both approaches in the next chapter.
 The primary goal is to provide a deep understanding of the micro frontend approach, highlighting its potential benefits and drawbacks.
 Furthermore, optimizations for enhancing the developer experience will be discussed after the development cycle.

 Note that the code examples presented in this chapter may differ from the actual code.
 For accurate and precise code, refer to the GitHub repository at @nguyen_DKLB_2024.